mikeparisstuff/amplify-cli-nested-api-sample/README.md

 **How to override default resolver templates**

-The short way to tweak the behavior is to create a file in the top level `resolvers` directory of your amplify project's api category to named `Type.field.request.vtl` or `Type.field.response.vtl`.
-For example, we could update the behavior for our `Query.getTodo` query field by adding the file `Query.getTodo.request.vtl` to `src/amplify/backend/amplifynestedsample/resolvers/Query.getTodo.request.vtl` with the following contents.
+The short way to tweak the behavior is to create a file in the top level `resolvers` directory of your amplify project's api category to named `Type.field.req.vtl` or `Type.field.res.vtl`.
+For example, we could update the behavior for our `Query.getTodo` query field by adding the file `Query.getTodo.req.vtl` to `src/amplify/backend/amplifynestedsample/resolvers/Query.getTodo.req.vtl` with the following contents.

 ```
-#if($ctx.args.input.id === "13")
+#if( $ctx.args.id == "13")
-    $util.error("Can't create unlucky todo objects")
+	$util.error("Can't get unlucky todo objects!")
 #end
 {
   "version": "2017-02-28",